 GET A QUOTE

-You've been convicted of a drink-drive motoring offence and you've served your driving ban.
+If you've been convicted of a drink-drive motoring offence and you've served your driving disqualification, you will probably still have points on your driving licence and paid a substantial fine.
 Your driving licence now carries the DR10 or a similar drink-drive licence endorsement and you're looking forward to getting back behind the wheel.
 All you need to do now is to find car insurance for a drink-driver and this is where QuoteRack's access to specialist drink-drive car insurance schemes might help you.

-How do I get car insurance after a drink-drive conviction?
+How much is car insurance after a drink-drive conviction?

-Through our network of specialist insurance brokers, we will enable you to compare drink-drive car insurance quotes from FCA-registered UK insurance brokers that specialise in providing insurance quote for convicted drink-drivers.
+Through our network of specialist insurance brokers, we will enable you to compare drink-drive car insurance quotes from FCA-registered UK insurance brokers that specialise in providing insurance quote for convicted drink-drivers who have completed their period of disqualification and had their driving licence returned from DVLA.

 "It felt like I was being punished twice - first with a 12-month driving ban and a DR10 drink-drive conviction imposed by the courts for being slightly over the limit and then again by the insurance companies, who generally will not offer car insurance quotes for drink drivers.
 It wasn't easy finding a broker who was able to help me with finding a cheap drink drive car insurance quote"